Dasarro/AI-Genetic-Algorithm/readme.md

 |Standard deviation|1278                   |
 |Survivability     |10%                    |

-The interesting thing about roulette wheel selection is that in last population the best solution is not present in most of the cases.
+The interesting thing about roulette wheel selection is that in the last population the best solution is not present in most of the cases.
 Also, the population is really diverse.
 It means that the survivability is low.
-In case of this experiment, only 1 of last populations had its best specimen.
+In the case of this experiment, only 1 of the last populations had its best specimen.

 ### Tournament